1id-presales/Automation-OneLogin/Terraform/Base_Examples/Roles/README.md

 This example will create **two new roles** in your target OneLogin environment.
 One will be created via the OneLogin Terraform provider and another via a generic REST provider. <br>

-Create an API credential for Terraform to use in your target OneLogin environment with **"Manage Users" permissions**.
+Create an API credential for Terraform to use in your target OneLogin environment with **"Manage All" permissions**.
 For detail see **https://developers.onelogin.com/api-docs/2/getting-started/working-with-api-credentials**

 - **START**
 - From a system with Terraform and Git installed create a new folder and run **git clone https://github.com/1id-presales/Automation-OneLogin.git**